Please note there are no sound files on this

 We are surrounded by the spoken word all the time and with a little

-ingenuity you can get varied shorthand practice for free without
+ingenuity you can get varied shorthand practice.
+You do not have to know what

 the speed is to get the benefit – if it is fast, you can stretch